cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/replace-certificates.md

 {{%children style="h3" description="true"%}}

-The `cfy replace-certificates` command is used to easily replace certificates on the cluster instances.
+The `cfy certificates` command is used to handle procedures related to certificates.

 ## Commands

-### generate-config
+### Replacing Certificates

-#### Usage
-`cfy replace-certificates generate-config`
+**Use case:** The certificates on the cluster instances or on an AIO manager are about to expire and need to be replaced.
+This feature includes two steps:

-Generate the replace-certificates config file.
-This file is pre-filled with the cluster instances' IPs, and the user should fill in the new certificates' paths.
+1. Generating the replace-certificates configuration file.
+This file should be filled with the new certificates' paths.
+2. Replacing the certificates based on the paths specified in the configuration file.

 {{% note %}}
+Replacing certificates can be done **only before** the certificates are expired.
+{{% /note %}}

+#### generate-replace-config

+##### Usage

+`cfy certificates generate-replace-config`

+Generate the replace-certificates configuration file.
+Please fill in the generated file with the new certificates' paths and save it.
+* In case you are using a Cloudify cluster, the cluster instances' private IPs will be filled automatically.
+If your CLI is on a host that is not part of the cluster network, you can specify the instances' public IPs instead.
+* The generated configuration file will be different depending on if you use an AIO manager or a Cloudify cluster.

+{{% note %}}
 1. In case of replacing a CA certificate, all related certificates need to be replaced as well.
-E.g. if the RabbitMQ CA cert is replaced, all the RabbitMQ instances' certificates need to be replaced.
-**Special case:** In case  of replacing the "postgresql_server" CA cert, the "manager" instances' postgresql_client certificates need to be replaced as well.
 1. For each instance, either both certificate and key must be provided, or neither.
 {{% /note %}}

-#### Optional flags:
+##### Optional flags:

 * `-o, --output-path` - The local path to download the replace-certificates config file to.
 The default output path is "./certificates_replacement_config.yaml".

-&nbsp;
-#### Example
+##### Example

 {{< highlight  bash  >}}
-$ cfy replace-certificates generate-config
+$ cfy certificates generate-replace-config
 ...

 The certificates replacement configuration file was saved to certificates_replacement_config.yaml